Status: 14 April 2021

 Everyone at UZH (UZH members as well as external service providers and visitors) must adhere to the following rules

-- We wear a mask in all public indoor areas of UZH.
+- We wear a mask in all indoor and outdoor areas of UZH.

 - We adhere to the hygiene and conduct rules of the FOPH.